 - Official 2021 GFAMO“Ride Hard.
 Smile Often.” technical t-shirt.

 - Full mechanical support throughout the duration of the ride provided by The Bike Barn and Velofix Mobile Bike ProShop.

-- Aid and medical stations along the route, complete with food (Honey Stinger products, SunRype, fruit) and beverages (Ultima Replenisher and water).
+- Aid and medical stations along the route, complete with food and beverages.

 - Secure bike parking during post-event celebrations.